AstraZeneca PLC – Annual report – 31 December 2024

 Tax

 AstraZeneca considers whether it is probable that a taxation authority will accept an uncertain tax treatment.
-If it is concluded that it is not probable that the taxation authority will accept an uncertain tax treatment, where tax exposures can be quantified, a tax liability is recognised based on either the most likely amount method or the expected value method depending on which method management expects to better predict the resolution of the uncertainty.
-Tax liabilities for uncertain tax treatments can be built up over a long period of time but the resolution of such tax exposures usually occurs at a point in time, and given the inherent uncertainties in assessing the outcomes of these exposures (which sometimes can be binary in nature), we could, in future periods, experience adjustments to the liabilities recognised in respect of uncertain tax treatments that have a material positive or negative effect on our results in any particular period.
+Where it is concluded that it is not probable the taxation authority will accept an uncertain tax treatment, a tax liability is recognised based on either the most likely amount method or the expected value method depending on which method management expects to better predict the resolution of the uncertainty.
+Tax liabilities for uncertain tax treatments can be built up over a long period of time but the resolution of the uncertain tax treatments usually occurs at a point in time.
+Given the inherent uncertainties in assessing the outcomes (which can sometimes be binary), the probability and amount of any tax liability occurring are difficult to ascertain which may see adjustments to the liabilities recognised for uncertain tax treatments in future periods that could have a material positive or negative effect on our results.
 Details of the movements in relation to material uncertain tax treatments are discussed below.

 Transfer pricing